Skip to main content

 Councillor Stephen Hammond, Director

-Councillor, City of Victoria, City of Victoria Appointee
+Councillor, City of Victoria

 Stephen Hammond was elected to the City of Victoria’s City Council in October 2022.
 Stephen’s been a resident of Victoria since 2005, although he was born in Winnipeg, spending years there, as well as rural Manitoba, Toronto, and Vancouver.